<

-The initReadMore function allows configuring the behavior of the «Read More» plugin through a parameters object.
-This enables adapting content display, animation, and interaction to your site's needs.
+The initReadMore function allows you to customize the behavior of the «Read More» plugin through a parameters object.
+This enables you to adapt content display, animation, and interaction to your website's needs.

-With flexible settings, you can create a user-friendly and aesthetically appealing interface that aligns with your project's design and functional requirements.
+With flexible settings, you can create a user-friendly and visually appealing interface that aligns with your project's design and functional requirements.

 Below is a detailed description of all available parameters: